Optimality Guarantees for Particle Belief Approximation of POMDPs: Numerical Experiments

 \subsection{Light Dark}

-The 1-dimensional light dark POMDP revolves around the requirement of active information gathering.
+The 1-dimensional Light Dark POMDP is designed to require active information gathering.
 The state is an integer representing the position of the agent and the action space is $\mathcal{A} = \{-10,-1,0,1,10\}$.
 Deterministic transitions are given by $s' = s + a$.
 The reward,

 dictates that the optimal policy drive the state to the origin as quickly as possible.
 Because the state is not immediately known, inferences over the true state must be made over noisy observations that grow in variance proportional to the agent’s distance from the light location at $s=10$.
 The observation distribution is $\mathcal{N}(s, |s-10|+\epsilon)$, where $\epsilon$ is some small constant included to prevent observation weights from reaching $+\infty$ due to a collapse to a Dirac distribution when the agent arrives at the light location.